gonzex/test_abidocs/doc/developers/abimkdocs.md

 ```

 Open up `http://127.0.0.1:8000/` in your browser, and you'll see the default home page being displayed.
+Note that the generation of the website takes 1-2 minutes but this is a price that must be paid only once.
+The web server, indeed, reloads automatically the source files that are modified by the user
+so that one can easily change the markdown files and watch the changes in the corresponding HTML files.

 !!! tip
     Use `mksite.py serve --dirtyreload` to enable the live reloading in the development server,
     but only re-build files that have changed.
     This option is designed for site development purposes and is **much faster** than the default live reloading.

-Note that the HTML files are be produced in a temporary directory and therefore they are **not** under revision control.
+Note that the HTML files are produced in a temporary directory, thus they are **not** under revision control.
 The real source is represented by the `.md` files and the other `.yml` files, these are the files that can be
 changed by the developers and are therefore under revision control).